Harshitha8117/wikipedia/README.md

 ⭐Features

-- Search bar to input search queries
+- Search bar to input search queries.
-- Displays search results with title, link, and description
+- Displays search results with title, link, and description.
-- Uses Wikipedia API to fetch search results
+- Uses Wikipedia API to fetch search results.
-- Loading spinner to indicate search results are being fetched
+- Loading spinner to indicate search results are being fetched.

 ⭐Technologies Used